misener/GRTTWaK-website/faq/index.md

 ---
 layout: page
 title: FAQ
+redirect_from:
-redirect_from: /the-rules/
+  - /the-rules/
+  - /faq/sign-read/
 ---

+## How do I sign up to participate?

+*Grownups Read Things They Wrote as Kids* is a live open-mic event.
+Reader spots are first-come, first-served.
+We require all readers to sign up online, in advance.
+First, check the [events page](/events/) to see if there’s a live event coming soon to your area.

+If there isn’t an upcoming live event listed in your area, [sign up for the email newsletter](/newsletter/).
+We always send signup and ticket information to the email list first.
+Then, watch your inbox closely for show announcements.
+While you’re waiting, you can check out some [handy tips for readers](/tips-for-readers/), and get practicing!

 ## Where do I get tickets?

-Advanced tickets for GRTTWaK go on sale exclusively through Tito.
+Advanced tickets for GRTTWaK go on sale exclusively through [Tito](http://ti.to/grttwak/).

 Warning: Advance tickets sell out quickly.
 Often within hours of going on sale.
 Act quickly.